-How Prince George Is Really Getting Ready to Be King
+How Kate Middleton and Prince William Are Getting Prince George Ready to Be King - E!
+Online

 By observing their respective commitments to worthy causes, he recalled, "Without my realizing it, what my parents were doing was instilling in me and Harry a lifelong habit to put charity at the heart of our lives."

-All values William and Harry will duly pass along to their children, but at first in a more private capacity.
+All values William and Harry will duly pass along to their children, starting in a more private capacity.

-"I think royal duty is extremely important," William also told the BBC.
+"I think royal duty is extremely important," William also told the BBC in 2016.
 "It's part of the fabric of what the royal family and any future monarch has.
 I take my responsibilities very seriously.
 But it's about finding your own way at the right time and if you're not careful duty can sort of weigh you down an awful lot at a very early age, and I think you've got to develop into the duty role."

 Though Diana was said to be considering a full retreat from public life before she died in 1997, earlier in the decade she had grand designs on what she could still accomplish with her platform as the Princess of Wales.